 It is important to check on the licensure status of any agency or lawyer considered.
-Adoptive parents should request all of their candidates to provide them with their license numbers and then check the validity of those licenses with the relevant state licensing agencies.
-Attorneys' licenses should be checked with each state's bar association.
+Adoptive parents should request all of their candidates to provide them with their license numbers and then check the validity of those licenses with the relevant government licensing agencies.
+A lawyer's license should be checked with the legal bar association.
 Adoption facilitators are not licensed.
 Expired or revoked licenses, or licenses with complaints against them, are a bad sign; it is not advisable to go with an agency or a lawyer with license problems.

 It is a good idea to interview or question each candidate to determine how long they have been in business, the total number of adoptions they have handled, the number of staff they carry, the average length of time it takes to complete an adoption, etc. If a lawyer is being interviewed, questions to ask include how long the lawyer has been in practice, how many adoptions he or she has facilitated, and the types of those adoptions.
 It is best if each agency can be asked the same questions, so that each completed interview can be accurately compared against the others.